SwayamKumar1/SwayamKumar1/README.md

 ---

-## 📬 Work With Me
+## 🧠 Work With Me

-I build:
-- Prediction models for businesses
+If your business needs:
+- A deployable ML model
+- Automated data workflows
-- AI dashboards
+- A custom AI dashboard
-- Automation tools
-- Scoring models (churn, conversion, fraud)
-- Small ML apps that can be deployed instantly

-💼 **Available for freelance projects**
+- Or a fast proof-of-concept

+I can build it end-to-end with clean, scalable, and production-ready code.

-📧 Email: *swayamk.ds@gmail.com*
+📧 Email: **swayamk.ds@gmail.com**
-🌍 Portfolio Site (launching soon)
+🟢 Open for consulting and freelance projects.

 ---